Igbo alphabet

 There are numerous Igbo dialects, some of which are not mutually intelligible.
-The standard written form of Igbo is based on the Owerri and Umuahia dialects.
+The standard written form of Igbo is based on the Owerri and Umuahia dialects of Igbo.

 A New Standard Orthography has been proposed for Igbo, and it was used, for example, in the 1998 Igbo English Dictionary by Michael Echeruo, but it has not been otherwise widely adopted.
-In this orthography, diaeresis replaces the dot below (ï ö ü), and the ch digraph is not used.
+In this orthography, diaeresis replaces the dot below (ï ö ü).

 Letters

 The 36-letter alphabet is called Mkpụrụ Edemede or Abidịị, featuring 28 consonants (mgbochiume) and 8 vowels (ụdaume).